smacpherson64/gifbooth/readme.md

 ## TODOS

-- ### Update size of remove x inside of frame view

 - ### Add upload indicator so users know that an action is happening on upload.

 - ### Add options for sharing